-- 9.3.
-Be ultimately responsible for the whole Union, its Constituent parts, and its activities and governance, - 9.4.
+- 9.4.
 Be ultimately responsible for the finances of the Union, - 9.5.
 Be ultimately responsible for staffing and discipline issues, - 9.6.
 Be responsible for the Union's marketing and communications to the membership, College and external organisations, - 9.7.
 Be responsible for constitutional development and preliminary interpretation, - 9.8.
-Ensure the adherence to the Complaints and Discipline procedures set out in Section

-G of the Bye-Laws, - 9.9.
+Ensure the adherence to the Complaints and Discipline procedures set out in Section E of the Bye-Laws, - 9.9.
 Be responsible for the Managing Director, - 9.10.
-Be the manager of the other Officer Trustees in their role as employees and coordinate their work and that of the non-sabbatical Officers of the Union. - 9.11.
+Be the manager of the other Officer Trustees in their role as employees and coordinate their work and that of the non-sabbatical Officers of the Union, - 9.11.
 Delegate the duties and responsibilities of Officers in the case of vacancies or if any Officer is unable to carry out their duties.